If you’ve been invited for an interview, you’ll have a better chance of getting the job if you’re prepared.

 - an induction loop

-- written information provided in an alternative format
+- written information in a different format

 - We’ll tell you if you need to prepare for a test or a presentation.

 The interview panel will usually have two or more people.
 They'll work in the area that you've applied to join.
 During the interview they’ll ask you: